Krishna1135/week-7/README.md

   - [ ] GIF Walkthrough:   <a href="https://imgur.com/RRTkK6V"><img src="https://i.imgur.com/RRTkK6V.gif" title="source: imgur.com" /></a>

   - [ ] Steps to recreate:
-  1.
+  i)  In the main page, I went to the comment section. ii)  Under leave a reply part I posted a comment iii) The comment is: <script>while(1)/{alert(document.cookie);}<script>
+  iv) Once this is commented it shows that this is a vulnerability on the top of the screen.

-  - [ ] Affected source code: I dont think there was an effected source code but this says about a vulnerability.
+  - [ ] Affected source code: there is not an affected cource code however this says about a vulnerability.

   4. (Required) Vulnerability Name or ID